tseringlamanyc/Pursuit-Core-iOS-Collection-View-Lab/README.md

 # Summary

 Create an app that loads a list of countries.
 This time with a Collection View!
-Feel free to either start fresh with this repo, or refactor your earlier project to use a colleciton view instead.
+Feel free to either start fresh with this repo, or refactor your earlier project to use a collection view instead.
 Make sure to make a PR either way and submit that link to Canvas.

 Selecting a country will go to a detail view controller with more information about that country, including the conversion rate from their currency into USD.